LLNL/Caliper/doc/sphinx/GPUProfiling.rst

-CUDA profiling
+GPU profiling
 =======================================

-Caliper can profile CUDA API functions and CUDA device-side activities like kernel executions and memory copies.
-This requires Caliper to be built with CUpti support (`-DWITH_CUPTI=On`).
+Caliper can profile CUDA and ROCm API functions and device-side activities like kernel executions and memory copies.
+This requires Caliper to be built with CUpti support (`-DWITH_CUPTI=On`, for CUDA devices) or roctracer support (`-DWITH_ROCTRACER=On`, for AMD devices).

-Profiling CUDA host-side API functions
+Profiling host-side API functions
 ---------------------------------------

+Use the `profile.cuda` or `profile.hip` options to report the time spent in host-side CUDA and HIP API functions, respectively.
-The `profile.cuda` option is available for many ConfigManager configs like `runtime-report`, `hatchet-region-profile`, and `spot`.
-It intercepts host-side CUDA API functions like ``cudaMemcpy`` and ``cudaDeviceSynchronize``.
+They are available for many ConfigManager configs like `runtime-report`, `hatchet-region-profile`, and `spot`.
+They intercept host-side CUDA API functions like ``cudaMemcpy`` and ``cudaDeviceSynchronize``.
 The example below shows `runtime-report` output with the `profile.cuda` option enabled.
 We can see the time spent in CUDA functions like ``cudaMemcpy`` and